etola/UFM/README.md

 This branch contains the data downloading and processing instructions, example and full training scripts used to create UFM.

-## ⚠️ Data Processing Under Construction
+## ✅ Data Processing Is Ready

-We are still working on some data processing (like TA-WB).
-The metadata download link is not working currently, we are actively working to resolve this with HF.
+We have completed cleaning the data processing, all data should be ready.
+Please let us know if something does not work.

 ## Updates
+- [2025/10/26] Complete data source and processing scripts.
 - [2025/10/21] Complete training and most data processing scripts.
 - [2025/10/20] Benchmark & data script for primary results.
 - [2025/10/08] Released 980 resolution models.